Canada legislators reject probe into government officials over ethics woes

-OTTAWA (Reuters) - The Canadian parliament’s justice committee on Wednesday rejected an opposition bid to question senior officials about allegations of political interference that are becoming a problem for Liberal Prime Minister Justin Trudeau.
+OTTAWA (Reuters) - A Canadian parliamentary committee on Wednesday rejected an opposition bid to question senior officials about allegations of political interference involving a construction company that are becoming a problem for Liberal Prime Minister Justin Trudeau.

-Former Veterans Affairs Minister Jody Wilson-Raybould quit unexpectedly on Tuesday amid allegations she had been pressured by Trudeau’s team to go easy on SNC-Lavalin Group Inc last year when she was justice minister and attorney general.
+Former Veterans Affairs Minister Jody Wilson-Raybould quit unexpectedly on Tuesday after a newspaper reported she had been pressured by Trudeau’s team to go easy on SNC-Lavalin Group Inc last year when she was justice minister and attorney general.

-The committee, dominated by Liberal legislators, defeated an opposition proposal to question Wilson-Raybould as well as two top aides in the prime minister’s office.
+The House of Commons justice committee, dominated by Liberal legislators, defeated an opposition motion to question Wilson-Raybould as well as two top aides in the prime minister’s office.

-“It’s a cover-up and it’s becoming clearer by the day,” Conservative lawmaker Michael Cooper told the committee after the vote.
+It later voted to call three other witnesses - current Justice Minister David Lametti and two senior civil servants - and discuss next steps at a closed-door meeting next week.

-Liberals on the committee, who said it was not clear there had been any wrongdoing, said they wanted to discuss the matter further behind closed doors next week.
+Opposition legislators note Lametti declared last week he saw no evidence to justify a probe into potential wrongdoing and say they need to hear from officials, not bureaucrats.

 The televised meeting maintained the pressure on Trudeau, who faces a tough re-election battle this October.